LukaJurinovic/MyAdvisor/README.md

   3) AI chatbot assistant - if you can't be bothered to comb through your statistics, or want some general advice, the assistant is always there to help
   4) Advance analytics - predict your future spendings; make budgets to see how it will affect your finances

-Optional feature:
-  Bank integration - automatically keeps track of changes on your bank account, without having to manually upload files